 2015 Philippine National Open – Day 2 Womens Report

-As anticipated earlier the womens 100m Dash was won by Katherine Khay Santos in a new personal best of 11.99.
-Santos conitnued to show fine form following up from here opening run last week in Los Angeles of 11.97 (+2.8 wind aided) Santos won over a field with a relativley low turn out with only 8 women lining up for the final.
+As anticipated earlier the womens 100m Dash was won by Katherine Khay Santos with a new personal best of 11.99.
+Santos continued to show fine form following up from here opening run last week in Los Angeles of 11.97 (+2.8 wind-aided) Santos won over a field with a relatively low turnout with only 8 women lining up for the final.

 Defending National Champion Princess Joy Griffey opted not to participate in the meet as she is doing her SEA Games preparation in the United States with a recent time of 11.92 (PB 11.58).
 Also missing was UAAP Record Holder Jenny Rose Rosales (PB 11.90).